Ronnie James Dio: Other projects

+Influences and musical style

+Even though he was born and raised in America Dio was heavily influenced by British acts, in a 2005 interview he stated “Those who influenced me were Deep Purple and Led Zeppelin.
+Mainly English bands of that era.
+But especially Purple and Zeppelin.
+That’s what made me want to do this more and more, and more.
+Because the first band I was in back then, ELF, were much more a kind of honky tonk rock ‘n’ roll band.”

+Dio’s singing style has been described as operatic, powerful and emotional, possessing a deep vocal range he was capable of singing both hard rock and lighter ballads.
+His lyrics often revolved around fantasy, mythology, heroes vs. evil, and cosmic struggle.
+He has also been credited for bringing intellectual depth and imaginative storytelling to metal, showing that heavy music could be thoughtful and poetic.
+He was also known for his performances during live shows.

 Personal life

 Dio married his first wife Loretta Berardi (born 1941) in 1963.
 They adopted a son but divorced in 1972.

-In 1978, Dio married Wendy Walters (born 1945), ex-wife of drummer Aynsley Dunbar and guitarist Ricardo Gaxiola, and she also served as Dio's manager.
+In 1978, Dio married Wendy Walters (born 1945), ex-wife of drummer Aynsley Dunbar and guitarist Ricardo Gaxiola.
+She also served as Dio's manager.
 In the 1980s, she managed the Los Angeles rock bands Rough Cutt, NuHaven, Cold Sweat and Hellion.
 The couple separated but did not divorce.
 (In 2012, after Dio's death, she married her longtime partner Omar Gimenez.)

 In September 2003, Dio accidentally severed his thumb during a gardening accident when a heavy garden gnome fell onto it.
-Dio was concerned he would no longer be able to do his signature "devil's" horns hand gesture, but a doctor managed to re-attach it.
+Dio was concerned he would no longer be able to do his signature "devil's horns" hand gesture, but a doctor managed to re-attach it.

 Illness and death

 On November 25, 2009, Dio announced that he was diagnosed with stomach cancer and underwent treatment at the MD Anderson Cancer Center in Houston, Texas.

 On May 4, 2010, Heaven & Hell announced they were canceling all summer dates as a result of Dio's health condition.
 His last live performance was with Heaven & Hell on August 29, 2009, in Atlantic City, New Jersey.
 Dio died of the illness on May 16, 2010.

 Two weeks after his death, a public memorial service was held at The Hall of Liberty, Forest Lawn Hollywood Hills, Los Angeles.
 The hall was filled to capacity, with many more fans sitting outside the hall watching the memorial on multiple giant screens on both the east and south sides of the hall.
-Friends, family and former and current bandmates of Dio gave speeches and performed including Rudy Sarzo, Geoff Tate, John Payne, Glenn Hughes, Joey Belladonna and Heaven & Hell keyboard player, Scott Warren.
+Friends, family, and former and current bandmates of Dio, including Rudy Sarzo, Geoff Tate, John Payne, Glenn Hughes, Joey Belladonna and Heaven & Hell keyboard player, Scott Warren, gave speeches and performed.
 On the screen was an accompanying documentary covering Dio's career from his early days with Elf to his final project with Heaven & Hell.